 - Provide a safe environment with a one-level cage that includes soft bedding/litter.

 - Maintain a healthy diet free from sugar or sugar additives.

-- Consult your vet if there are changes in frequency, duration, or type of seizure activity despite medication regimen.
+- Consult your veterinarian if there are changes in frequency, duration, or type of seizure activity despite medication regimen.

 - During and following seizure activity: airway free of obstruction, and breathing returns to normal.

-- Safety maintained.
+- Safety is maintained.
 Free from injury during and following seizure.